Student Code of Conduct

 1. Educating oneself about infectious diseases and following all CDC guidelines.

-3. Understanding the campus expectations.
+3. Understanding and following the College's expectations.

 4. If contacted by an individual performing contact tracing, students are strongly urged to participate in a timely manner.